 - Previous adjustment at less restrictive security levels

-Inmates will be placed at the lowest level of security possible that is still sufficient to ensure the safety and security of persons, the institution, and the community.
+Individuals will be placed at the lowest level of security possible that is still sufficient to ensure the safety and security of persons, the institution, and the community.
 Individuals will be placed at institutions that are consistent with their security classification rating.

 Level 1 - The lowest security level in the classification system.
 As part of the 3-Tier prison system, Level 1 inmates are granted the highest levels of privilege and autonomy whenever possible (subject to operational needs of the facility).
 Incarcerated individual behavior at Level 1 is expected to be rule compliant and pro-social and Level 1 individuals are eligible for admission to Reintegration Units.

 Level 2 - A security level for individuals who are deemed in need of more supervision than Level 1, but less than Level 3.
 A double perimeter, razor ribbon reinforced, alarmed and patrolled fence is required for this level of security.
-Inmates tend to receive greater autonomy and freedom of movement during the day so as to encourage pro-social behavior and programming as part of the 3-Tier prison system.
+Individuals tend to receive greater autonomy and freedom of movement during the day so as to encourage pro-social behavior and programming as part of the 3-Tier prison system.
 Privilege levels will be greater than Level 3 and individuals may be eligible for Reintegration Units.

 Level 3 - The security level that is the next degree higher than Level 2, and requires more security/supervision than Level 2, but less than Level 4.
 A double perimeter, razor ribbon reinforced, alarmed and patrolled fence is required for this level of security.
 As part of the 3-Tier prison system, Level 3 is considered General Population, but is designed for individuals who are more likely to, or have previously engage(d), in disruptive prison behavior.

 Level 4 -The security level that is the next degree higher than Level 3, and requires more security/supervision than Level 3.
 It represents the primary security level for Control Units in the 3-Tier System.
 The physical security requirements for Level 4 may vary based on the overall physical structure of the facility.